jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 ---
-title: DRAFT OPEN FOR REVIEW – Singleton Design Pattern
+title: DRAFT OPEN FOR COMMENTS – Singleton Design Pattern
 description: The One, The Only - The Good, The Bad, And The Ugly.
 unlisted: true
 ---